ece362-purdue/f2022-public-labs/lab-5.0/lab_5.md

 ```

 ## Step 2.3: Installation on a Windows System

+**NOTE:** I have cached the most recent installers into the Brightspace, so you can download them without going through the OpenSTM registration process now.
+There are Ubuntu and Windows installers.
+These are located in their own tab on the bottom of the tab list on Brightspace.

 Eclipse works on Windows 10 and 11.
 You can find the installation package [here](https://www.st.com/en/development-tools/sw4stm32.html#get-software).
 Once downloaded, run the installer.
 Keep track of where the installer puts the required folders.
 These will be important later.
 Sometimes Windows may require a driver for the STLink programming device.
 Download and install the driver, located [here](https://www.st.com/en/development-tools/stsw-link009.html).

 # Step 3: Download and Install the Standard Peripheral Library